Dating abuse warning signs

 • Becomes physically violent and blames it on you, or something else.

 Abusive guys are basically allergic to accountability.
 They can literally be ‘caught in the act’ and still try and convince people that it never happened!
 So they’re highly skilled at manipulating their partner’s recollection of events.
-Over time, this erodes their partner’s confidence and fills them with self doubt.

-extreme unfounded jealousy in abusive relationshipsTrust Issues Or Dangerously Jealous?
+extreme unfounded jealousy in abusive relationships

 It’s pretty normal to feel a twinge of jealously here and there in a relationship.
 Especially if our significant other seems a little too close with someone attractive!
 But since healthy relationships are based on trust, our partner is usually quick to put our mind at ease.

-Irrational jealousy, is not only stressful, it can be a sign of extreme danger.
+Irrational jealousy is not only stressful, it can be a sign of extreme danger.
 When a guy starts imagining that every interaction you have with the opposite sex is a betrayal, you’re dealing with someone who’s very troubled.

-Any guy who’s constantly paranoid you’re cheating on him without any logical reason, is someone you should be seriously concerned about.
 This type of dating abuse can quickly escalate to threats of harming you, if they ever catch you cheating.
 Which can also include being suspicious that you’re cheating because you were late, or didn’t answer the phone etc.

 Warning signs to look out for: